gokberkyar/gokberkyar.github.io/_pages/about.md

 ---

 Thanks for stopping by.
-I am first year CS PhD Student at Northeastern University.
+I am a first year CS PhD Student at Northeastern University.
 I am a member of [NDS2](https://nds2.ccs.neu.edu/) lab.
-I am co-advised with Alina Oprea and Cristina Nita-Rotaru.
+Alina Oprea and Cristina Nita-Rotaru co-advice me.
 I work on Machine Learning and Distributed Systems.